scipp/scipp/docs/customizing.rst

 Units systems and dimension labels
 ----------------------------------

-It is possible to select and existing system or to add a new one.
+It is possible to select an existing system or to add a new one.

 Selecting an existing system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~